Danish-Embedded-Dev/ModbusCounter_production_v1.0/README.md

 - **Debounce_time**:  Debounce time is use to set the debounce for the input button Default is **200**
 - **Count_1**:  Count_1 are use to set the offset to the counter so that the count of input_1 will start increament from the offset which set  Default is **0**
 - **Count_2**:  Count_2 are use to set the offset to the counter so that the count of input_2 will start increament from the offset which set  Default is **0**
-- **EPOCH**:  Epouch is use for setting the current time in second to the controller so that controller sync to current time and Default is **0** from the power on
+- **EPOCH**:  Epoch is use for setting the current time in second to the controller so that controller sync to current time and Default is **0** from the power on

 ## INPUT BUTTON